vk12122/bitvijays.github.io-sphinx/docs/LFC-VulnerableMachines.rst

 Getting out of rvim
 ^^^^^^^^^^^^^^^^^^^

-Main difference of rvim vs vim is that rvim does not allow escape to shell with previously described techincs and, on top of that, no shell commands at all.
+Main difference of rvim vs vim is that rvim does not allow escape to shell with previously described techniques and, on top of that, no shell commands at all.
 Taken from `vimjail <https://ctftime.org/writeup/5784>`_

 * To list all installed features it is possible to use ':version' vim command.